ims-systems-00/ims-kb/docs/General Information/11 - Document Management/upload.md

 Once you have selected this you will be able to uploading a document using the `Add document` tab.

-For more information on making amendments or modifications to your Document click [here][Documents].
+For more information on making amendments or modifications to your Document click [here][Documents]. *not made yet*

 ## Uploading a Document